JackRiales/Die/README.md

 ### Printing ###
 Printing can be done in two ways:

-`sorry` prints the ascii char of the currently pointed-to variable `Sorry` prints the integer value.
+`sorry` prints the ascii char of the currently pointed-to variable, `Sorry` (capitalized) prints the integer value.

 ### Debug Mode ###
 Running die and passing in `--debug` activates debug mode.
 This will show the read-in source and each operation that is run, in order, as they are done.
 Excellent for seeing what's really going on! (thanks to [darkfire000](https://github.com/darkfire000) for adding this).